Al-Ahli Arab Hospital explosion: Hamas and Palestinian Islamic Jihad

-The Gaza Health Ministry said the explosion was caused by an Israeli airstrike.
-Palestinian Islamic Jihad has denied responsibility, blaming Israel for the explosion and drawing attention to the fact that Israel had also hit the hospital on 14 October and previously ordered its evacuation.
-Hamas stated that Israel struck the hospital as punishment for the failure to evacuate.
+The Gaza Health Ministry (GHM) said the explosion was caused by an Israeli airstrike.
+Palestinian Islamic Jihad (PIJ) has denied responsibility, blaming Israel for the explosion and drawing attention to the fact that Israel had also hit the hospital on 14 October and previously ordered its evacuation.
+Hamas said that Israel struck the hospital as punishment for the failure to evacuate.

 David Leonhardt of The New York Times wrote on 20 October that "Gaza officials and their supporters have three main arguments, all circumstantial":